pBxr/TagTool_WiZArd/README.md

 - An elaborate error/exception handling is not implemented yet
 - The feature to import the article metadata from json is still in progress
 - Explicitly no efforts were made yet to clear up the extensive html head that Microsoft Word needs to re-read the `.html` file correctly.
 With the provided head the file is readable although minor errors may occur.
+- Implementing the possibility to reload and re-process files that were converted with the application already.

 ## Technical remarks and requirements

 - Windows only (Windows 10)
 - TDM-GCC 9.2.0 32/64bit
 - Tested with following IDE: Embarcadero Dev-C++ 6.3.
 If using Embarcadero Dev-C++ 6.3 add "`-std=c++17`" in Project Options -> Parameter s -> C++ compilers.
+- Tested with pandoc version 2.16.2